The illiquidity network of stocks in China's market crash: Dataset and methods

-Then, for identifying the stock market crash, the crash days are defined as days whose number of stocks being sell-off to the down limit (the allowed maximum one-day drop of a stock, i.e., ten percent of its closing price last day) is more than 800 .
-Specifically, as seen in Figure~\ref{fig:crash_event}, in 2015, there are 17 trading days on which the stock market was crashed, including June 19th, June 26th, June 29th, July 1st, July 2nd, July 3rd, July 6th, July 7th, July 8th, July 15th, July 27th, Aug.18th, Aug.24th, Aug.25th, Sept.1st, Sept.14th, Oct.21st.
-And other days before or after these crash ones will be defined as non-crash days and consist the counterparts for further comparison.
+Consequently, we chose 800 as the threshold in this study.
+Specifically, as seen in Fig.~\ref{fig:crash_event}, in 2015, there were 17 trading days on which the stock market crashed, including June 19th, June 26th, June 29th, July 1st, July 2nd, July 3rd, July 6th, July 7th, July 8th, July 15th, July 27th, August 18th, August 24th, August 25th, September 1st, September 14th, and October 21st.
+Other days before or after these crash days will be defined as noncrash days and consist of the counterparts for further comparison.
+Note that the threshold selection might be market-dependent, but it barely impacts the framework itself later presented in this study to detect crash warnings at early stages.
+In line with this, the framework is robust to the threshold setting and could be expanded to other markets.